codatio/codat-docs/docs/accounting-api/guides/invoice-finance/introduction.md

 ### Summary

-🎯 Codat makes underwriting easier by getting you trusted data with which to check a loan applicant’s finances.
-With our demo app, you will experience the end-to-end underwriting process flow with automatic decision-making.
-We will focus on the lender's perspective.
+🎯 With our demo app, you will go through the invoice financing process flow, from establishing a connection with a borrower's accounting platfirm to issuing a decision on selected invoices.
+You will see how Codat makes it easier for the borrower to raise capital against the amounts due from customers, and for the lender to make an invoice financing decision.

 ⏳ Estimated time to complete: 20-30 minutes